Welcome

 Contacts

-Slack, email: shr.razim at gmail.com
+LSSTSC Slack server, email: shr.razim at gmail.com

 Workshop Overview

-The curriculum includes the following topics:
+The curriculum included the following topics:

 • Virtual environments;